 This county is a well-known tourist destination; its county seat is Cody.
-The county encompasses more than 53% of the land area of Yellowstone national park.
-The Buffalo Bill Historical Center, the Cody Stampede Rodeo, the western museum Old Trail Town are among the many attractions.
+The county encompasses more than 53% of the land area of Yellowstone National Park.
+The Buffalo Bill Historical Center, the Cody Stampede Rodeo, and the Western Museum Old Trail Town are among the many attractions.

 Sheridan County‘s population was 29,116, according to the 2010 Census.
 Sheridan is the county seat.
 Its northern border is adjacent to the Montana state line.

 The land was surrendered from Johnson County to construct the county.
 It was named after Philip Sheridan, an American Civil War officer and renowned Native American warrior.

 Sublette County was formed in February 1921 from territory separated from Fermont and Lincoln counties and was historically vital to the fur trade.
 Pinedale is the county seat.